sakra/Tunnel/MANUAL.md

 Troubleshooting
 ---------------

-First, double check that the Tunnel scripts are correctly installed on both the local front end and on the remote kernel machine.
+First, double-check that the Tunnel scripts are correctly installed on both the local front end and on the remote kernel machine.

+If the *Mathematica* front end machine runs Linux or OS X, double-check that the executable bit of the scripts `tunnel.sh` and `tunnel_sub.sh` is set.

 If connecting to the remote kernel from the *Mathematica* front end with Tunnel does not succeed, it is a good idea to check if a remote *Mathematica* kernel can be launched from the command line.